Unpopularity Factor in the Marriage and Roommates Problems: Introduction

 \section{Introduction}

-The Stable Marriage Problem is one of the most actively studied problems in theoretical computer science, with many applications in other fields such as economics \cite{gusfield,roth}.
-In the original setting called \textit{Marriage Problem} (\textsc{mp}), a set of $n/2$ men and a set of $n/2$ women are given, with each person having a \textit{preference list} that ranks all people of opposite gender in strict order of preference.
-A man $m$ and a woman $w$ are called a \textit{blocking pair} if they are not matched to each other but prefer each other to their own partners in $M$.
-A matching $M$ is called \textit{stable} if it does not admit any blocking pair.
+The \textit{Stable Marriage Problem} is one of the most actively studied problems in theoretical computer science and economics \cite{gusfield,roth}.
+It has many real-world applications including assignments of medical residents \cite{roth0} and high-school students \cite{abdulkadiroglu1,abdulkadiroglu2}.
+In the original bipartite setting called \textit{Marriage Problem} (\textsc{mp}), a set of $n/2$ men and a set of $n/2$ women are given.
+Each person has a \textit{preference list} that ranks all people of opposite gender in strict order of preference.
+A man $m$ and a woman $w$ are called a \textit{blocking pair} for a matching $M$ if they are not matched with each other in $M$ but prefer each other to their own partners in $M$.
+A matching is called \textit{stable} if it does not admit any blocking pair.
 Gale and Shapley \cite{gale} proved that a stable matching always exists in any instance and developed an $O(n^2)$ algorithm to find one.
-Their algorithm can be adapted to the setting where each person's preference list may not contain all people of opposite gender.
+Their algorithm can be adapted to a setting where each person's preference list may not contain all people of opposite gender.
 It runs in $O(m)$ time in this setting, where $m$ is the total length of people's preference lists \cite{gusfield}.

-The Stable Roommates Problem is a generalization of the original Stable Marriage Problem to the non-bipartite setting called \textit{Roommates Problem} (\textsc{rp}), where each person can be matched with anyone regardless of gender.
+The \textit{Stable Roommates Problem} is a generalization of the original Stable Marriage Problem to a non-bipartite setting called \textit{Roommates Problem} (\textsc{rp}), where each person can be matched with anyone regardless of gender.
 Unlike in \textsc{mp}, a stable matching in \textsc{rp} does not always exist.
-Irving \cite{irving} developed an $O(n^2)$ algorithm to find a stable matching or report that none exists in a given \textsc{rp} instance, where $n$ is the number of people.
+Irving \cite{irving} developed an $O(n^2)$ algorithm to find a stable matching in a given \textsc{rp} instance, or report that none exists.